-Then using the Test runner or pressing on icons of the Pharo browser, you will be able to execute the method testAddTwice and it will tell you if it passes or fails (i.e., if its assertions are true).
+Then using the Test runner or pressing on icons of the Pharo browser (as shown in Figure 6-1), you will be able to execute the method testAddTwice and it will tell you if it passes or fails (i.e., if its assertions are true).
 Now that you know that writing a test is not complex.
 Let us look a bit at the theory before going into more details.